 What to BringBring clipboards, pencils, and paper for taking notes.
 Sessions are held indoors unless the weather permits outdoor exploration.
-Typically lunch is provided as part of the registration fee.
+Lunch is provided as part of the registration fee.

 The state contest recognizes those youth who excel in their understanding of wildlife and habitat management.
-This one-day event typically starts at 9:30am and concludes with the awards ceremony at approximately 3:00pm for juniors and 4:00pm for seniors.
+This one-day event typically starts at 9:30am and concludes with the awards ceremony at approximately 3:00pm.
 Educational and/or recreational opportunities are available to non-contestants (e.g., parents, coaches, siblings) and Juniors who complete the contest after lunch.
-A different contest location is selected each year to develop a greater understanding and appreciation of the different habitats in our state.
+A different contest location is selected each year to develop a greater understanding and appreciation of the different ecoregions and habitats in our state.

-The winning team of 14 - 19 year-olds (i.e., 4-H Seniors) is eligible to represent Arkansas at the national WHEP Invitational in which winning state teams compete for recognition and awards.
+The winning team of 4-H Seniors is eligible to represent Arkansas at the national WHEP Invitational and compete against other state teams for recognition and awards.